LukasLichten/Datalink/README.md

 This also works for native games.

 To avoid running a background server the message spec is not inspectable, as usually for dbus services.
-Further, the message is broadcast (to everyone on the session bus), not unicast, and the sender does not have a "well-known" name, not even fixed name for the same game session.
+Further, the message is broadcast (to everyone on the session bus), aka not unicast, and the sender does not have a "well-known" name, not even fixed name for the same game session.

 As such you will have to employ message filtering: